query_builder#

 join_private(right_operand, truncation_strategy_left=None, truncation_strategy_right=None, join_columns=None)#

-Updates the current query to join with another QueryBuilder.
+Join the table with another QueryBuilder.

 Example